devicemodder/Netflix_household_bypass/README.md

 Adds Previous/Next episode buttons to the video player (may not work correctly depending on the video. still working the bugs out)

 it's a bit clunky but it works.

+****In  regards to "will this make netflix ban me?"
+NO it should not as this is all done cliient side, in browser and as such, shouldn't be detectable.****